BenedictCodesHere/aws-bootcamp-cruddur-2023/journal/week12-post-week.md

 ### VPC Endpoints
 I have a `VPC Endpoint` for `Secrets Manager` deployed across three AZs in private subnets.
 I am happy to reduce this down to a single subnet to reduce the costs for this by 2/3rds, without compromising security by still making sure that the calls to the backend don't traverse the internet but remain in the private AWS network.

+### Post Confirmation Lambda
+I have done similar with the Lambda.
+It is now in one AZ as opposed to the three that it was deployed in before, and the AZ is different from the AZ of the `VPC Endpoint` for `Secrets Manager`.
+I have tested this in production and it still works.

+Reducing these two services takes away 4 of the public IPs that were incurring costs every hour, which is a saving of ($0.005 * 4 * 24) which is $0.48 per day or $14.40 every 30 days.

+## Feature Development - Messaging
+Messaging was something that was working in the development stage during the dynamodb week.
+I will need to investia